OpaceDigitalAgency/stories/GITHUB_DEPLOY.md

 The GitHub Action workflow is configured to handle this difference by deploying files to the correct locations.

-## Why FTP Instead of SSH?
+## Why FTPS Instead of SSH?

-We're using FTP deployment because your cPanel hosting doesn't allow shell access, which is required for SSH/rsync deployment.
-FTP is a widely supported alternative that works with most hosting providers.
+We're using FTPS deployment for two reasons:
+1. Your cPanel hosting doesn't allow shell access, which is required for SSH/rsync deployment
+2. Your server requires secure connections and doesn't accept plain FTP connections

+FTPS adds encryption to protect your credentials and data during transfer.

 ## Setup Instructions